 Similar to Don Quijote, you can get additional discounts on top of the 8% tax rebate when you present Aeon Brochure at her outlets.
 I’d enjoyed a total of 12% discount when picking up my beauty stuff from Aeon Rycom.

 TIP: Here’s a free discount voucher that you can use at Bic Camera.
 They sell tech stuff, medicine, cosmetics, gaming consoles and more.

 Pick up Rental Car in Okinawa: Not as easy as we’d expected

 Unlike some countries where you get to pick up your rental car quickly from the airport, Okinawa is a little different.
-You need to collect it at an office located 20 minutes from the airport (by bus).
+You need to collect it at an office located a 20 minutes’ drive from the airport.

 Here’s what you’ll do if you rent a car from OTS Car Rental.
 Walk out of Okinawa Naha Airport and turn left.
 You will notice some bus bays.
 Stop #1 is the place to wait for the free shuttle bus that will bring you to OTS Rent-a-Car Office (see location).
 If unsure of where to wait, just approach anybody who looks like a staff.
 We’d probably waited for about 10 minutes for the bus to arrive.

 TIP: Don’t forget to apply for international driving licence before arriving at Okinawa.
 Singaporeans can apply it at AA for a fee of S$20 (link).